ttscoff/curlyq/src/_README.md

 #### Commands

-curlyq makes use of subcommands, e.g. `curlyq html` or `curlyq extract`.
-Each subcommand takes its own options, but I've made an effort to standardize the choices between each command.
+curlyq makes use of subcommands, e.g. `curlyq html [options] URL` or `curlyq extract [options] URL`.
+Each subcommand takes its own options, but I've made an effort to standardize the choices between each command as much as possible.

 ##### extract